 |2019 Haptic Interfaces for Public Safety Challenge||$425,000||Public safety officials perform tasks in a variety of environments that severely limit their senses and ability to communicate.
 The purpose of this challenge was to assess the potential of using virtual reality environments as a development tool to prototype and iterate on designs for public safety technologies.
 The challenge also sought to investigate the relevancy of haptic interfaces to assist in first responder tasks.|

 |2019 Expanding the SIM Card for Public Safety Challenge||$60,000||This challenge aimed to raise awareness of the need for convenient, standards-based, two-factor authentication for emergency responders, while also demonstrating an innovative approach that could lead to future innovations.
 Through this challenge, PSCR asked contestants to investigate the possibility of using a SIM card as a storage container for user credentials that could help first responders securely authenticate to mobile applications and that access critical information.|

-|2018 Differential Privacy Synthetic Data Challenge||$150,000||Public safety agencies and researchers are examples of entities that need to share data, but the data often contains sensitive personal information that can’t be directly shared with the public.
+|2018 Differential Privacy Synthetic Data Challenge||$150,000||Public safety agencies and researchers are entities that need to share data, but the data often contains sensitive personal information that can’t be directly shared with the public.
 This ground-breaking competition sought differential privacy experts, mathematicians and data scientists to help PSCR advance research and bring attention to this data privacy issue by designing algorithms to de-identify datasets.|

-This was an Ideation challenge where contestants proposed a new or improved method to protect privacy and unlink data using differential privacy techniques.
-The results of this challenge influenced the design of the second data contest, namely the Differential Privacy Synthetic Data Challenge.|
+|2018 The Unlinkable Data Challenge||$50,000||In this ideation challenge, contestants proposed a new or improved method to protect privacy and unlink data using differential privacy techniques.
+The results of this challenge influenced the design of the second data contest, the Differential Privacy Synthetic Data Challenge.|

-A prize competition that elicited the design and build of drones or unmanned aerial systems (UAS) prototypes to help address the barrier for UAS' used in a public safety realm of payload versus flight time.|
+|2018 Unmanned Aerial Systems Flight and Payload Challenge||$250,000||This prize competition elicited the design and building of drones or unmanned aerial systems (UAS) prototypes to help address the barrier for UAS' used in a public safety realm of payload versus flight time.|

-|2018 First Responder Virtual Reality Heads-up Display Navigation Challenge||$87,500||This virtual reality (VR) prize competition that asked participants to create a concept for a heads-up display (HUD) with unimpeded visual aids using their ingenuity, software coding and VR expertise.|
+|2018 First Responder Virtual Reality Heads-up Display Navigation Challenge||$87,500||This virtual reality (VR) prize competition asked participants to create a concept for a heads-up display (HUD) with unimpeded visual aids using their ingenuity, software coding and VR expertise.|

-A Crowdsourcing Competition for ideas and designs for measurement environments that use immersive virtual reality tools in conjunction with physical spaces to simulate first responder scenarios for accurate and repeatable testing of new first responder interfaces and technologies.|
+|2017 Virtual Public Safety Test Environment Challenge||$50,000||This crowdsourcing competition involved ideas and designs for measurement environments that use immersive virtual reality tools in conjunction with physical spaces to simulate first responder scenarios for accurate and repeatable testing of new first responder interfaces and technologies.|